Tezos Domains smart contracts are designed to be upgradeable on multiple levels:

 Expiry reference, a reference inside the expiry map, which contains timestamps for every second-level domain.
 This timestamp represents a point in time when the domain ceases to be valid.

 Label validator reference representing a contract used for validating labels of new subrecords.

 Supported operations on records are:

-resolving a name and returning the resolved address via callback,
+resolving a name and returning the resolved address (implemented as a view),

 creating new sub-records.

 Reverse records represent mapping of addresses to their names.
 Reverse records are optional, but if a reverse record exists for a given address, the name has to resolve back to that address (consistency is guaranteed on-chain).
 For every address, the following information is stored:

 address) is an account authorized to make changes in the record.